 The forefront of technology and innovation.

-For centuries, the activity of SAPA Placencia has been linked to the defense sector and dedicated to serving Armies worldwide.
-This relationship has marked us as a company and has helped us to be better, to commit ourselves to our client and to always try to exceed their expectations.
-This is our goal every day.
+For centuries, SAPA Placencia’s activity has been linked to the defense sector and dedicated to serving Armies worldwide.
+This relationship has influenced us as a company and helped us to be better, commit ourselves with our clients and always try to exceed their expectations.
+This is our goal in everything we do.

 The success of our transmission technology and its application in various defense programs has allowed us to access the international market and become one of its main players.
-The products we have developed are used successfully in numerous countries on three continents.
+The products developed by us are used successfully in numerous countries on three continents.

-We offer maximum performance solutions in the field of mobility, power generation, and defense based on our technology and with the constant commitment to exceed the expectations of our customers.
+We offer maximum performance solutions within the scope of mobility, power generation and defense based on our technology and with the constant commitment to exceed our customers’ expectations.

 Knowledge is the drive of evolution